wtsi-hgi/wes-qc/docs/wxs-qc_development.md

 # Developer's howto

-This how-to contains development howto and best practices.
+This how-to contains development howto and best practices for the WxS-QC pipeline.

 ## Set up a dev environment

-Update your environment with extra dev dependencies:
+Update your environment with all dependencies, including dev and test packages:

 ```bash
 uv sync
 ```

-Set up pre-commit:
+Set up `pre-commit`:

 ```bash
 pre-commit install